Reasons Why a Student or Score May Not Appear on Your Reports

 All other reports, including the Student Datafile, Student Score Report, and Summary Reports only include those students who indicated they attend your school as their primary institution, and don’t include the instructed students who don’t attend your school full time.

 - Identify any students in exam only sections who don’t attend your school full time.
 Scores for students in exam only sections who don’t attend your school full time are not included in any of your score reports.

 - Make sure you aren’t including subscores in the total exam count.
 For AP Calculus BC, there is a Calculus AB subscore provided.
 For AP Music Theory, there are two subscores provided—aural and nonaural components.
 These subscores show up as separate scores and reports in the Subject Score Roster, Instructional Planning Report, Student Datafile, Student Score Report, Organization Score Roster, and Five-Year Score Summary.

 If you are comparing data in the above reports to data in reports that don’t include subscores, make sure to account for this difference.
 Reports that don’t contain subscores are the Current Year Score Summary, District Summary by School, Summary by Student Demographics, Equity and Excellence report, and Scholar Roster.

-Note: Subscores for AP Calculus BC and AP Music Theory are not available for the 2020 exam administration.
+Note: Subscores for AP Calculus BC and AP Music Theory were not available for the 2020 exam administration.
 Subscores will be made available for 2021 exams.